michel1991/ocp-java-11/interfaces/README.md

 You can reduce code duplication by moving shared code from default or static methods into a private or private static method.
 For this reason, option C is correct.
 Option E is also correct, as making interface methods private means users of the interface do not have access to them.
 The rest of the options are not related to private methods, although backward compatibility does apply to default methods.

-### What does the following print?
-How many rows of the following table contain an error?

-Interface member	Optional modifier(s)	   Required modifier(s)
-Private method	     private	              -
-Default method	     public	                 default Static method	     public static	          -
-Abstract method	      public	               abstract

-* A. Zero
-* B. One
-* C. Two
-* D. Three
-* E. Four

-The first row is incorrect as the private modifier is required for private interface methods.
-The second row is correct.
-The third row is also incorrect because the static modifier is required, not optional, for static interface methods.
-The public modifier is optional, though, as the static method is implicitly public without it.
-The last row is incorrect as the abstract modifier can be implied if the method does not declare a body.
-Since three rows contain an error, option D is correct.

 ### Which of the following are the best reasons for creating a default interface method?
 (Choose two.)
 *  A. Allow interface methods to be overloaded.